jwcorbett1/jwcorbett1/README.md

 ## Programming Languages

 I have done meaningful work in:
-* C - personal favorite
+* C - a personal favorite
 * C++
 * C#
 * Python